 Main ingredients and special equipment

 - Scales - There is absolutely no way you can make pasta without scales.
-I weigh the flour AND the eggs which ensures a perfect pasta dough every time, no guess work.
+I weigh the flour AND the eggs which ensures a perfect pasta dough every time.
+No guess work.

 - Flour - I use a combination of two types of flour, '00' flour and semola rimacinata, which is a very finely milled semolina flour.
 You can just use all '00' though and all purpose flour works fine too.